yype/QRUtil/ReadMe.md

 ## Todo

-- Support decoding on a manually selected range when auto-detection's got a problem.
+- [ ] Support decoding on a manually selected range when auto-detection's got a problem.
+- [ ] Multi-thread support.

 ## License